kubikowski/set-utilities/README.md

 ```

 ### pairwise disjoint: `A ∩ B ∩ C = ∅`
-A Family of Sets are pairwise disjoint if
+A family of sets are pairwise disjoint if
-none of the Sets share any elements in common.
+none of the sets share any elements in common.

 ![pairwise disjoint visual][]
 ```typescript